neuland/tractor-store-blueprint/README.md

 ## Implementation choices

-- All described features must be implemented (user stories).
-End-to-end tests are provided to verify the implementation.
+- All described features must be implemented.
 - The concrete implementation is up to you (frontend framework, style handling, etc.)
 - Communication between systems can be achieved with different techniques (client, server, shared state, events, event-bus, etc.)
 - Server- and/or client-rendering is possible
 - An application shell is not required, but can be implemented if desired
 - Deployment can be done with different techniques (container, serverless, static, etc.)
-- Optional feature: extract shared UI components into a pattern library (button, ...)
+- Bonus objective #1: Extract shared UI components (e.g. the Button) into a shared pattern library.
+- Bonus objective #2: The Explore team is getting too big.
+A new "Inspire" team should be created to take care of product recommendations.
+Migrate this function to a standalone fourth system.

 ## Goal of the project